Road Trips

 Day 11–12: Sacramento

-The final stretch will be all about relaxation as you have just finished your journey by crossing the 12 states of the nation.
-Take a moment to appreciate this beautiful experience after ending your drive in Sacramento.
+After having your lunch, explore the Old Sacramento Waterfront, walk on wooden boardwalks, visit small museums, shops etc. The final stretch will be all about relaxation as you have just finished your journey by crossing the 12 states of the nation.

 Where to stay on the loneliest road in America